 Susan de la Vergne

 When I was in the third grade, I wrote my first short story.
 It was a tale of cowboys and rustlers in the old west, of horse stealing and shoot-outs by the corral.
-I made carbon copies and gave them to our neighbors who (very kindly) read it.
+I made carbon copies and gave them to our neighbors.
 My career as a self-publishing writer had begun.

 I went on to do what writers do: I developed a love of reading, which led me to major in English in college, which led me to a career in … information technology.
 It was not a typical career path, but one which gave me an up-close appreciation of the challenge of communicating to groups.
 After a couple of decades in IT, I turned my attention to helping leaders become effective speakers and writers as a consultant and instructor.